Chinese travel for Lunar New Year despite plea to stay put | Health

 “We should go back home for the New Year as long as we can, if the local prevention policies allow us to,” said Wu Jinpeng, a university student who was en route from the southern island of Hainan to his hometown near Beijing.

-Some travellers face the prospect of being ordered into quarantine if they arrive from areas deemed at high risk of infection.
+Some travelers face the prospect of being ordered into quarantine if they arrive from areas deemed at high risk of infection.

 “I called the government hotline of my hometown and they said I can go back, as long as my health code is green,” said Sun Jinle, a bank employee from Qinhuangdao, east of Beijing.